 The Endeavours struggled the most with weight, earning only 4 of 10 for this metric.
 The weight of the carrier can be critical if you plan to carry your baby in it or live in an urban area where lugging little ones around in their seat is more common.

 If you don't plan to carry your baby any further than from your house to the car, then this metric might not influence your final decision as much as someone who lives in a fifth-floor walk-up in New York.
 The carrier weighs 11.3 lbs, and only three carriers weigh more.
 Remember your final carry weight will be a nine-month-old baby plus the carrier, so every pound counts in the end.
 More than one online reviewer commented that the weight of the carrier alone caused them to switch back to an older seat they didn't like as much.
-It also has the third heaviest base, though most parents won't be carrying this part very often.

 — Juliet Spurrier, MD and Wendy Schmitz